ydataai/ydata-profiling/docs/integrations/great_expectations.md

 about data between teams.
 With Great Expectations, you can assert what you expect from the data you load and transform, and catch data issues quickly -- Expectations are basically *unit tests for your data*.
-`ydata-profiling` features a method to create a suite of Expectations based on the results of your `ProfileReport`!
+`data-profiling` features a method to create a suite of Expectations based on the results of your `ProfileReport`!

 ## About Great Expectations